Mugin UAV Mugin: Operational history

 In November 2021, Somali security forces seized six Mugin-2s imported from Turkey over fears that they were intended to be used in a attacks.

-The Mugin saw use by both Russian and Ukrailian forces during the Russian invasion of Ukraine.
+The Mugin saw use by both Russian and Ukrainian forces during the Russian invasion of Ukraine.
 In February 2023, Ukrainian soldiers shot down what appeared to be a Mugin-4 carrying an OF-62 high-explosive fragmentation projectile.
 In March 2023, soldiers of the 111th Territorial Defense Brigade shot down a Russian Mugin-5 Pro with AK-47s.
 The soldiers had been alerted to the launch of the drone by agents in Russian-occupied territory and later found it flying at a low altitude.
 An examination of the downed drone revealed that it was likely intended to be used as a loitering munition as it was filled with approximately 44 lb of explosives, which were subsequently safely detonated by the Ukrainian soldiers.

 Ukrainian forces reportedly used Mugin-5 drones presumably for surveillance inside Russian-occupied territory.
 Ukrainian Mugin-5s were also used in an attack on the Black Sea Fleet headquarters in Sevastopol in August 2022, and were speculated to have been used in the Kremlin drone attack in May 2023.

 In response to the military use of its drones, Mugin UAV released a statement in March 2023 condemning such use and stated that they had ceased all sales to Russia and Ukraine.